-When is the general election?
+When is the primary election?

-For the future, how do I register to vote in New York state?
+How do I register to vote in New York state?

 - You can register in person at your county Board of Elections

 - You can also apply to register to vote at a host of New York State agency offices.
 See a full list

 - You can request that a voter registration application form be mailed to you on the state Board of Elections website, or you can call 1-800-FOR-VOTE